Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 With the popularity of smart speakers and voice-activated assistants like Siri and Alexa, more users are conducting voice searches then ever before.

 These searches tend to be conversational and longer in nature.
-Adapting to this change means optimising for natural, voice-friendly long-tail keywords.
+Adapting to this change means optimising for high search volume with natural, voice-friendly long-tail keywords.

 Semantic Search & Intent